NegroHm/NegroHm/README.md

 - A young developer with a dream 👥

-- learning to program 👥
+- Learning to program 👥

 - Front-End Developer 👥